ska-telescope/ska-src-chsrc-gitops/docs/procedures/services/alerting.md

 # Alerting
 This page describes the current alerting setup for CHSRC.

+__TOC__

 # Alertmanager alerts
 This section describes how to create an Alertmanager alert for a Prometheus metric and sending the alerts to Slack.

 ## Adding a new alert with notifications
-To add a new alert and send notifications to a Slack channel requires some configuration both in Prometheus and in Alertmanager.
+Adding a new alert and sending notifications to a Slack channel requires some configuration both in Prometheus and in Alertmanager.

 ### Prometheus configuration